ccastleberry/gattaca/docs/feature_list.md

 2. Scaling Mutation Levels.
 2. Progress Bar and/or logging.
 3. multi-processing.
+4. Getter and setter for solver arg validation along with tests.
 2. Pareto Fronts for multi objective optimization.
+3. Cache/Optimize scoring
 3. Standard candidates for common problems.
 4. rust backend for performance speed ups.
 5. Hueristic search framework with neural network for choice selection.
 This may be split out into a seperate library.